carlzoo/copy-odds-chrome/README.md

 # Copy Odds

-An extension to select and copy odds values text from various sportsbook websites.
+A chrome extension to select and copy odds values text from various sportsbook websites.

+# Installation

+This extension was indefinitely rejected by the chrome store due to policy against facilitating gambling.
+It needs to be installed manually via developer mode.

+1. Find the latest version in releases directory
+2. Visit chrome://extensions
+3. Enable developer mode in the top right hand corner
+4. Click Load unpacked
+5. Select the directory from step 1

 ## Supported books
 - Pinnacle